Welcome to the Algarve town I chose to call home for 4 years-Lagos.

-I always travel with Transferwise.
-Transferwise is a prepaid card and app that you can hold and transfer multiple currencies on.
+I always travel with WISE.
+Wise is a prepaid card and app that you can hold and transfer multiple currencies on.
 Simply top up using the app and transfer between currencies whenever you like.
 I have been using Transferwise since we moving to Portugal in 2016 and I have saved hundreds of pounds compared to using my UK bank account.

 TIME ZONE: GMT+0 (same as UK)

 Lagos is a popular destination for British holidaymakers (and many other nationalities) so many bars and restaurants have staff that can speak good English.
 Having said that there are also many smaller, local bars that do not.
 If you do take a day trip to one of the less touristy towns and villages in the Algarve don’t expect them to speak to you in English.
 Most Portuguese (as any nationality) will appreciate you making a small effort when it comes to learning their language so even if it is a simple bom dia (good morning!) you should try you best while you are visiting beautiful Portugal.